alyersin/Sao-Marco-pizza/README.md

 # Pizza Order App - Your Ultimate Pizza Experience 🍕

-A feature-rich and responsive web application for ordering pizza and other delicious dishes.
-Built using modern web technologies to provide a seamless user experience.
+A dynamic and responsive web platform designed for ordering pizza and other delicious dishes.
+Built using modern web technologies to provide a streamlined user experience.

 ---